DWFlanagan/data-availability-statements/README.md

 ## Building with snakemake

-To build this pipeline, run
+To build this pipeline, create and activate a fresh `conda` environment, and run

 ```
 $ pip install snakemake